TypeFox/libavoid-server/README.md

 Their meaning is documented in the [libavoid documentation](https://www.adaptagrams.org/documentation/namespaceAvoid.html#abc707ccbd6a0a7c29c124162c864ca05).

+An additional option that is not part of libavoid:

+* `enableHyperedgesFromCommonSource`

+This option creates hyperedges for all edges that share a common source.
+This is a post-process step and therefore adds additional computation time to the original layout run.

 ### Routing Penalties

 A [routing penalty](https://www.adaptagrams.org/documentation/classAvoid_1_1Router.html#acbda0590ff3234faad409e2f39e1c9ec) is applied using a line with the format